-At March 31, 2020, the Company has a syndicated \$75 million senior secured revolving credit facility (the "Credit Facility").
-The Credit Facility consists of a \$65 million revolving line of credit and a \$10 million operating line of credit.
-The Credit Facility has a term date of May 31, 2020, and, if not extended, additional advances would not be permitted and any outstanding advances would become repayable one year later on May 31, 2021.
-The Credit Facility is secured by a floating charge debenture and a general security agreement on the assets of the Company.
-At March 31, 2020 the Company had drawn \$52.6 million on the Credit Facility.
-The available lending limit of the Credit Facility is scheduled for annual review on or before May 31, 2020 and is based on the Lenders' interpretation of the Company's reserves and future commodity prices.
-In addition, a provision has been put in place until the next annual review on May 31, 2020 in which the borrowing base may be redetermined if requested by any lender in the event the outstanding principal under the Credit Facility exceeds \$60 million.
-There can be no assurance that the amount or terms of the available Credit Facility will not be adjusted at the next review.
-In the event that the lenders reduce the borrowing base below the amount drawn at the time of the redetermination, the Company would have 60 days to eliminate any borrowing base shortfall by repaying the amount drawn in excess of the re-determined borrowing base or by providing additional security or other consideration satisfactory to the lenders.
+The available lending limit of the Revolving Facilities is scheduled for semi-annual review on or before November 30, 2020 and is based on the Lenders' interpretation of the Company's reserves and future commodity prices.
+There can be no assurance that the amount or terms of the Amended Credit Facilities will not be adjusted at the next review.
+In the event that the lenders reduce the Revolving Facilities borrowing base below the amount drawn at the time of the redetermination, the Company would have 60 days to eliminate any borrowing base shortfall by repaying the amount drawn in excess of the re-determined borrowing base or by providing additional security or other consideration satisfactory to the lenders.
 Repayments of principal are not required provided that the borrowings under the facility do not exceed the authorized borrowing amount and the Company is in compliance with all covenants, representations and warranties.
-There are standard reporting covenants under the Credit Facility however there are no financial covenants.
-The Company was in compliance with these standard reporting covenants as at March 31, 2020.